You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 What are Antihistamines?

+Before we dive into the potential interactions, let's define what antihistamines are.
 Antihistamines are a type of medication used to treat allergies, itching, and hives.
 They work by blocking the action of histamine, a chemical released by the body during an allergic reaction.
-Antihistamines are available over-the-counter (OTC) and by prescription, and are commonly used to treat conditions such as:
+Common antihistamines include diphenhydramine (Benadryl), loratadine (Claritin), and fexofenadine (Allegra).

-Taking antihistamines with Lipitor can increase the risk of muscle weakness and pain, particularly in the legs, arms, and back.
-This is because both medications can affect the muscles, leading to a higher risk of myopathy (muscle damage).
+Taking Lipitor with antihistamines like diphenhydramine (Benadryl) can increase the risk of muscle weakness, fatigue, and muscle cramps.
+This is because both medications can affect the muscles, making them weaker and more prone to injury.

 Increased Risk of Liver Damage